Spectral Theory for Borel PMP Graphs: Examples from local-global convergence

 In general, it is difficult to compute the spectrum of the adjacency operator of a given bounded-degree Borel pmp graph $\G$.
 However, when $\G$ arises as a suitable limit of finite graphs, it often becomes easier to compute (properties of) the spectrum of $\G$ from those of the approximating finite graphs.
 A well-studied notion of convergence for which this is possible is \textit{local-global convergence}.
 This notion was introduced by Bollob\'{a}s and Riordan \cite{BR11} under the name partition metric, while the identification of a bounded-degree Borel pmp graph as limit object was carried out later by Hatami, Lov\'{a}sz, and Szegedy \cite{HLS14}, who also obtained most currently known results.
 More precisely, the limit object of a sequence of finite graphs $\cG_n$ with uniformly bounded degree that converges in the local-global sense is a weak equivalence class of bounded-degree Borel pmp graphs (see \cite{kechris2010, CGdlS21}).
 While the limit is thus not determined up to isomorphism, all limits of the sequence $(\G_n)_{n \in \N}$ share various features, and in particular their adjacency operators have the same spectrum.

-We may identify the space $G_d(X,\mu)$ of Borel pmp graphs of degree bounded by $d$ on a standard probability space $(X,\mu)$ with $A(\bF_d,X,\mu)$, the standard Borel space of all Borel measure-preserving actions of the free group of order $d$ on $(X,\mu)$ (see for instance \cite{kechris2010}).
-We can now consider the topology on $G_d(X,\mu)$ induced by local-global convergence.
+We may identify the space $G_d(X,\mu)$ of Borel pmp graphs of degree bounded by $d$ on a standard probability space $(X,\mu)$ with a subspace of $A(\bF_{2d-1},X,\mu)$, the standard Borel space of all Borel measure-preserving actions of the free group of order $2d-1$ on $(X,\mu)$ (see for instance \cite{kechris2010}).
+Indeed, every Borel pmp graph of with maximum degree at most $d$ admits a Borel $(2d-1)$-edge coloring (see \cite[Proposition~4.6]{kst1999}), and is thus generated by an action of $\bF_{2d-1}$.
+We can now consider the topology on $A(\bF_{2d-1},X,\mu)$ induced by local-global convergence.
 One can show that this topology is induced by a pseudo-metric whose zero classes are weak equivalence classes, and that the metric quotient is compact \cite{AE11}.
+Since having maximum degree at most $d$ is preserved under local-global convergence, $G_d(X,\mu)\sub A(\bF_{2d-1},X,\mu)$ is closed, and hence its metric quotient is also compact.